Sustainability – what we do

 Our newly implemented three-year Green Plan sets out East Suffolk and North Essex NHS Foundation Trust’s (ESNEFT) commitment to sustainable development, a vision of where we want to be, and an action plan for how to get there.
 Everyone has a part to play in delivering this plan and by working together, we will achieve our overarching goal of becoming one of the greenest Trusts in the UK.

-To offer feedback, raise questions, or to share your ideas please contact: email@example.com
+To offer feedback, raise questions or share your ideas email the sustainability team

 Our objectives and commitments

 Our Energy and Sustainability Team have established five core objectives which seek to ensure our vision to become a leader in sustainable healthcare is attained, these are:

 - to become a class-leading Trust with best practice CO2 emissions.

 - to comply with all sustainability legislation and guidance.